Hassen-Elmahrouk/CoTProject/README.md

 1. Set up on your preferred device (compatible with major operating systems).

 2. Install **MongoDB** for database management.

-3. Install **Node.js** and **NPM** (Node Package Manager).

 4. Clone the Repository:
    `git clone https://github.com/Houssem-Ben-Salem/CoTProject.git`

-5. Navigate to the cloned directory and run `npm install` to install dependencies.
+5. Navigate to CoTProject/code/api  directory and run `mvn clean install`

-6. Launch the application by running `npm start`.

-7. Follow the on-screen instructions to connect your robotic system.
+6. move the war file under wildfly/standalone/deployments

+7. nivagate to CoTProject/code/mlops , run pip install requirements.txt then  run python3 app.py
 ## Technologies
 BerryScan is built using a variety of technologies for robust and scalable performance:
 - Backend: